 people gained access to clean and reliable energy

-people strengthened climate resilience
+people strengthened their

 people gained access to improved food security, nutrition, and livelihoods